Tournesol-Saturday/RAIL/README.md

 ## Requirements

-This repository is based on PyTorch 1.11.0, CUDA 12.1, and Python 3.8.
-All experiments in our paper were conducted on an NVIDIA RTX 4090 24GB GPU with an identical experimental setting.
+This repository is based on Ubuntu 20.04, PyTorch 1.11.0, CUDA 12.1, and Python 3.8.
+All experiments in our paper were conducted on an NVIDIA RTX 4090 24GB GPU with an identical experimental setting under Linux.

 ## ⚙️ Environment